 Eagle Financial Bancorp, Inc. (the "Company"), a Maryland corporation and registered bank holding company, was formed on February 21, 2017 to become the bank holding company for Eagle Savings Bank (the "Bank").
 The Bank, an Ohio chartered savings and loan association, completed its mutual-to-stock conversion on July 20, 2017.
 In connection with the Bank's conversion, the Company acquired 100% ownership of the Bank and the Company offered and sold 1,572,808 shares of its common stock at \$10.00 per share, for gross offering proceeds of \$15,728.
 The cost of the conversion and issuance of common stock was approximately \$1,423, which was deducted from the gross offering proceeds.
-The Company also contributed 40,000 shares of its common stock and \$100,000 of cash to Eagle Savings Bank Charitable Foundation (the "Foundation"), a charitable foundation formed in connection with the Bank's conversion.
+The Company also contributed 40,000 shares of its common stock and \$100 of cash to Eagle Savings Bank Charitable Foundation (the "Foundation"), a charitable foundation formed in connection with the Bank's conversion.
 The Bank's employee stock ownership plan ("ESOP") purchased 129,024 shares of the common stock sold by the Company, which was 8% of the 1,612,808 shares of common stock issued by the Company, including the shares contributed to the Foundation.
 The ESOP purchased the shares using a loan from the Company.
 The Company contributed \$7,153 of the net proceeds from the offering to the Bank, loaned \$1,290 of the net proceeds to the ESOP, contributed \$100 to the Foundation and retained approximately \$5,763 of the net proceeds.

 Following the Bank's conversion, voting rights are held and exercised exclusively by the shareholders of the holding company.
 Deposit account holders continue to be insured by the FDIC.
 A liquidation account was established in an amount equal to the Bank's total equity as of the latest balance sheet date in the final offering circular used in the conversion.
-Each eligible account holder or supplemental account holder are entitled to a proportionate share of this account in the event of a complete liquidation of the Bank, and only in such event.
-This share will be reduced if the eligible account holder's or supplemental account holder's deposit balance falls below the amounts on the date of record and will cease to exist if the account is closed.
+Each eligible account holder or supplemental account holder are entitled to a proportionate share of this account (a "subaccount") in the event of a complete liquidation of the Bank, and only in such event.
+The value of this subaccount is subject to an annual decrease based on decreases in the eligible account holder's or supplemental account holder's deposit balance, and will cease to exist if the account is closed.
 The liquidation account will never be increased despite any increase after conversion in the related deposit balance.

 The Bank may not pay a dividend on its capital stock, if the effect thereof would cause retained earnings to be reduced below the liquidation account amount or regulatory capital requirements.
-In addition, the stock holding company will be subject to certain regulations related to the repurchase of its capital stock.
-The conversion was accounted for as a change in corporate form with the historic basis of the Bank's assets, liabilities and equity unchanged as a result.
+In addition, the stock holding company is subject to certain laws and regulations that may restrict the payout of dividends by the holding company and the repurchase of its capital stock.

+The Conversion was accounted for as a change in corporate form with the historic basis of the Bank's assets, liabilities and equity unchanged as a result.